 Settled status gives EEA and Swiss citizens the right to reside in the UK permanently and can only be lost through five years of absence from the UK.

+All EU and Swiss nationals who wish to continue living in the UK must apply to the EU Settlement Scheme.
 The only exceptions are people who have indefinite leave to remain or who have already naturalised as British citizens.

 If you are married to a British citizen, you may be able to apply for your own citizenship as soon as you are granted settled status.